github/developer.github.com/content/changes/2014-03-18-assignee-and-label-actions-for-issue-events.md

 author_name: jdpace
 ---

 Today we're expanding on the event API around Issues.
-Starting today, in addition to "opened", "closed, and "reopened", the `issues` event will be triggered for "assigned", "unassigned", "labeled", and "unlabeled" actions.
+In addition to "opened", "closed, and "reopened", the `issues` event will be triggered for "assigned", "unassigned", "labeled", and "unlabeled" actions.
 The event payload for issues will also include the respective assignee or label for these new actions.

 If you already have a [webhook](/webhooks/) subscribed to the `issues` event, you'll start seeing these new actions immediately.
 The new events can also be fetched from the [activity events API](/v3/activity/events/).